surniaulula/wpsso-merchant-return-policy/readme.txt

 Tested Up To: 6.8.1
 Stable Tag: 2.6.2

-Manage any number of Merchant Return Policies for Google Merchant listings.
+Manage Merchant Return Policies for Google Merchant listings and Schema markup.

 == Description ==

 <!-- about -->

-**Manage any number of Merchant Return Policies for Google Merchant listings.**
+**Manage Merchant Return Policies for Google Merchant listings and Schema markup.**

 **Fixes the *Missing field "hasMerchantReturnPolicy" (in "offers")* warning for Google Merchant listings.**